 3. Guaranteed Minimum Future Value (GMFV), the final payment, is how much it will cost you to own the car at the end of the contract.
 It takes into account such things as the car being purchased, length of the contract, the condition of the car at the end of the contract and the annual mileage.
-This final payment is determined at the beginning of the contract, based on Volkswagen Bank’s estimate of the future value of the car.
-This value is guaranteed by Volkswagen Bank meaning you do not bear any risk in relation to the future value of the vehicle.
+This final payment is determined at the beginning of the contract, based on Volkswagen Financial Services' estimate of the future value of the car.
+This value is guaranteed by Volkswagen Financial Services meaning you do not bear any risk in relation to the future value of the vehicle.
 This is a real benefit, particularly in a market where car values may be difficult to predict.

 At the end of a PCP contract, there are three options:

 1. Part-exchange the vehicle for another vehicle of your choice;

 2. Keep the current vehicle – pay the final instalment plus the ‘option to purchase fee’ and the car then belongs to you.
 Alternatively you can speak with a Volkswagen Financial Services customer care representative about options to extend the current finance agreement and repay the remaining amount (GMFV) over an agreed period;

 3. Return the vehicle to the dealer with no further repayments.

 Volkswagen Financial Services guarantees the minimum future value at the end of the agreement so both you and the dealer are protected.
 Any shortfall is covered by Volkswagen Financial Services.
 As previously referred to, this is subject to the condition of the vehicle and the annual mileage.

 At the end of your agreement if you choose to sell your car either to a dealership or privately, the difference between the sale price of the vehicle and the agreed GMFV is known as your equity.